 The problem with traditional VPN approaches is management overhead including maintaining resources on public IP addresses and establishing links amongst members in the VPN.
-The VPN used in the system is called IPOP [38,13].
+The VPN used in the system is called IPOP [11, 13].
 IPOP (IP over P2P), as the name implies, uses a P2P overlay (Brunet) to route IP messages.
-By using P2P, maintaining dedicated bootstrap nodes have less overhead, our approach with IPOP allows an existing Brunet infrastructure to bootstrap independent Brunet infrastructures in order to isolate IPOP networks in their own environments [40].
+By using P2P, maintaining dedicated bootstrap nodes have less overhead, our approach with IPOP allows an existing Brunet infrastructure to bootstrap independent Brunet infrastructures in order to isolate IPOP networks in their own environments [14].

 Once IPOP has entered its unique Brunet overlay, it obtains an IP address.
 IP address reservation and discovery relies on Brunet's DHT.
-Each VPN stores its P2P identifier into the DHT at the key generated by the desired IP address, such that the key, value pair is (hash(IP), P2P).
-In order to ensure there are no conflicts, the storing of this value into the DHT uses an atomic operation, which succeeds only if no other peer has stored a value at hash(IP).
+Each VPN stores its P2P identifier into the DHT at the generated by the desired IP address, such that the key, value pair is (hash(IP), P2P).
+In order to ensure there are no conflicts, the storing of this value into the DHT uses an atomic operation, which succeeds only if no other peer has stored a value int hash(IP).

 The process for creating connections begins when IPOP receives an outgoing message.
 First it parses the destination address and queries the DHT for the remote peers P2P address.
 The peer then attempts to form a secure, direct connection with the remote peer using Brunet's secure messaging layer.
-Once that has formed, packets to virtual IP address are directed over that secure link.
+Once that has formed, packets to that IP address are directed over that secure link.

-In our original design [36], the virtual network was secured through a kernel-level IPsec stack, a model kept through our first generation Archer deployment.
-This approach limits security to virtual network links between parties leaving the P2P layer insecure; furthermore, in IPsec configuration each peer requires a unique rule for every other peer, which limited the maximum number of peers in the VPN.
-Without security for the P2P layer, malicious users could easily derail the entire system, but securing with IPsec would practically negate the benefits of the P2P system, because of network configuration issues related to NATs and firewalls.
+In our original design [15], the virtual network was secured through a kernel-level IPsec stack, a model kept through our first generation Archer deployment.
+This approach only secures virtual network links between parties and does not secure the P2P layer; furthermore, in IPsec configuration each peer requires a unique rule for every other peer, which limited the maximum number of peers in the VPN.
+Securing the P2P layer is important, otherwise malicious users could easily derail the entire system, but securing with IPsec would practically negate the benefits of the P2P system, because of network configuration issues related to NATs and firewalls.
 In our modern deployments, we have employed the security layer at the P2P layer, which in turn also secures virtual networking links.

-Grids that rely upon VPNs to connect resources and users may impose the need for a certificate for the VPN and one for the grid.
-Our approach avoids this problem by using a VPN that allows a user to verify the identity of a remote peer and obtain its certificate, which then through software hooks in the grid software verifies the remote peers identity in terms relevant to the grid.
+For grids that rely upon VPNs to connect resources and users, this can impose the need for a certificate for the VPN and one for the grid.
+Though in our approach, we avoid this problem by using a VPN that allows a user to verify the identity of a remote peer and obtain its certificate, and have taken advantage of hooks in grid software that are called to verify a remote peers authenticity.
 In other words, user access is limited by the VPN and identity inside the grid is maintained by that same certificate.
 This might not be possible if all users were submitting from the same resources but is feasible in our system since each user submits from their own system.